RedNova1/Rude-Docs/docs/Components/Music Manager-Changer.md

 ## Intro

-`MusicManager` is a GameObject required for playing music.
+`MusicManager` is a Game Object required for playing music.
 It exists in every ULTRAKILL level.

 `MusicManager` is a child of `StatsManager` (*a GameObject that handles player stats, such as ranks, secrets, the timer, checkpoints, etc*).